chriscugliotta/glue-athena-utils/README.md

 where job_id in (100,101,102)
 ```

 Admittedly, the Jinja template syntax is pretty ugly.
-However, the improved expressivity is often worth the tradeoff.
+However, the improved expressivity is sometimes worth the tradeoff.

 > **NOTE:** You can use something like [J2Live](https://j2live.ttl255.com) to quickly validate the template syntax.